 Individual walkers need to maintain physical distancing with anyone not in their household or 'bubble' throughout their time on the walk.

 Individual walkers cannot rely on physical help from others during the walk if this breaches distancing guidelines.

 Keep in mind hygiene, particularly during refreshment breaks.
 Individuals should provide and carry their own sanitiser for personal use and also a mask in case there is an instance where social distancing is an issue.
 There should be no sharing of foodstuff and drinks.

 For the foreseeable future, the use of pubs or cafes at the end of our walks for our traditional 'debriefs' is not permitted under the auspices of the club.
-Individuals however may do so but this is outside of the club's area of responsibility.
+The COVID-19 guidance says 'tables of 6'.
+If allowed under COVID-19 guidance prevailing at the time of walks, individuals however may do so but this is outside of the club's area of responsibility.

 Finally, we should all have our usual fun!
 The guidelines are there to help us do this safely.

 Issued by the Ivybridge Walking Club Committee on 24 August 2020.
 Updated 11 October 2020.
 Updated 2 November 2020.
 Updated 30 December 2020.
 Updated 5 January 2021.
 Updated 16 March 2021.
 Updated 29 May 2021.